tasadar2/RpgMakerEncoder/readme.md

 # RpgMakerEncoder

+### Purpose
 The purpose of this application is to decode RPG Maker files so they can be used with source control.
 The application is capable of effectively writing RPG Maker files as json files, and back again.

 ### Background
 RPG Maker files are binaries marshaled with Ruby, which makes it near impossible to use them in most source control systems.